kaukintom/HockeyPlayerSimulation/README.md

 Workbook name: "Hockey Data Collector.xlsm"

-Note: Code for webscraping sportsnet may need to be adjusted if there is a changed in the source code for the website
+Note: Code for web scraping sportsnet may need to be adjusted if there is a changed in the source code for the website

 ### Getting Started
 Upon opening the Excel file "Hockey Player Point Projections.xlsm," there is a button that provides a tutorial on how to use the simulator.